johnthomsonn/todo_original/README.md

 # todo
 Todo list created with Node js and React.
 This project has all intended functionality, only optimisations/refactoring to do.
 It allows users to create a profile and then create multiple todo lists.
+Development build can be started using ```npm run dev``` this will satrt the express serve ron port 5000 and Reatc on port 3000.

 ## API endpoints